mikael-johnsson/your-shopping-list/README.md

 **User**

 Django's User model is a excellent way to create and handle users at your site.
-Combined with the AllAuth framework, a lot of the work to create a functioning site with user is already done.
+Combined with the AllAuth framework, a lot of the work to create a functioning site with users is already done.

 The default fields for the AllAuth sign up page is *username*, *email* and *password.* To differentiate between regular users and admin accounts the *Superuser* field was added to the ERD.
 These are not all of the Django User model fields, but those used in this site.

 **List**

 The List model is a custom model.
 It has a primary key of Djangos default id field, that increments automatically.
 That id is also what builds the detailed list views URL.
 The author field is a foreign key that connects with the user model.
 It is mostly used for authentification.

 **List item**

 The List item model is what creates what you actually see in the lists.
 It also has a primary key of the default id field.
 It also connects to the user model via the author field.
 The List model has a second foreign key connecting it to the List model.
 This is to make sure that the correct items are displayed when opening a list.

 ## Features